 Enrichment Programs

-Enrichment programs are programs hosted by the public schools, private schools, homeschooling parents, or community that supplement your homeschooling curriculum.
 Many are once a week programs designed to allow children to take classes, interact with peers, and get an education in the process.

 Public School Enrichment Programs are once-a-week drop-off programs designed especially for homeschoolers.
 Attending one of these programs allows you to parktake in a traditional classroom experience but with other homeschoolers as peers.
 Classes are generally taught by licensed public school teachers with a low student to teacher ratio and is funded by public school funds, provided you with a low to no out-of-pocket cost.
 Classes usually include academic subjects, such as math, science, and history, and elective classes, such as cooking, music, theater, and physical education.